edosedgar/eurobot2019/README.md

 Some of the requirements for installing and using this software are:
 - Update the system
-- Instalation GitHub
+- Installation git
-- Instalationl Autoreconf & LibUSB
+- Installation autoreconf & libusb
-- Instalation Cmake
+- Installation cmake
-- Instalation gtk
+- Installation gtk

 ## Install toolchain